matthewjhenry/matthewjhenry.github.io/_pages/about.md

 # Work in progress

-**Henry, M.**, E. Bednarz, and J. Haywood : How Much does Latitude of Injection Matter for Stratospheric Aerosol Injection in UKESM1?
+**Henry, M.**, E. Bednarz, and J. Haywood : How Much does Latitude Matter for Stratospheric Aerosol Injection in UKESM1?
+[10-min presentation](https://youtu.be/_wlVsE3XQLE), pre-print coming soon.

-Hirasawa, H. and **Henry, M.** : Arctic marine cloud brightening : a comparison between UKESM1 and CESM2.
+**Henry, M.**, H. Hirasawa, J. Haywood, and P. Rasch : Sea-Salt Injection to Cool the Arctic : an Earth System Model Comparison.

 <br/>